etianen/logot/docs/index.rst

 .. note::

-   It's certainly *possible* to rewrite this code in a way that can be tested without :mod:`logot`, but that often makes the code less clear or more verbose.
-For complex threaded or asynchronous code, this can quickly become burdensome.
+   While it's *possible* to rewrite this code in a way that can be tested without :mod:`logot`, that risks making the code less clear or more verbose.
+For complex threaded or asynchronous code, this can quickly become burdensome. 👎
-   👎

 Testing this code with :mod:`logot` is easy!